-If the security is held for more than one year, U.S. citizens have a long-term capital gain.
-These have good tax treatment.
+If the security is held for more than one year, U.S. citizens have a long-term capital gain that gets preferable tax treatment.

 A capital loss occurs when you sell the asset for less than the purchase price.
 Capital losses on investments can be used to reduce the tax payable on capital gains through tax loss harvesting.
 I talk about this below.

 Jake buys one share of Boeing for $400 and sells the share at $200.
 Jake suffers a capital loss of $200.

 Capital gains or losses are only “realized” once you sell your asset or security.
 Otherwise, the increase in value exists only on paper.